 Up to a quarter of the mass of a modern mid-size car, which is about 1,100 kilograms, consists of polymer materials today: bodywork, the interior lining (doors), dashboard, side trim, seats, impact protection and much more.
 That is why INN-PRESSME is also devoting itself to this topic.
 In addition to 3D printed elements, the project also aims to develop sustainable materials for structural and aesthetic component.

 A shoe sole, made of sustainable materials, with excellent performance, durability and antibacterial properties is one of two products that the INN-PRESSME project is developing for the end consumer.
-INN-PRESSME is also dedicated to bio-based sports goods and plans to replace conventional materials with bio-foam.
+INN-PRESSME is also dedicated to bio-based sports goods to replace conventional materials with bio-foam.

 The 9 demo cases are an elementary part of the 360-degree perspective during the INN-PRESSME project.
 Even though they are at the end of the process, the 9 test cases make it clear whether the developments can really be used industrially.
 The three sites in Finland (VTT), Spain (CIDETEC) and Germany (Fraunhofer ICT) will start their work in 2022 and present the results and possibilities in 2023.